Barrel-aged beer: Wine barrel ageing

+By the 2020s traditional barrel-ageing of sour beers had been partly superseded by kettle souring, a rapid process where Lactobacillus is added to the beer during the production process.

 Gallery of barrel ageing facilities

 Wood ageing

 Wood-ageing is a more manageable option than barrel-ageing for home brewers.
 They sometimes add cubes, chips or spirals of wood directly into their beers to add bitterness and character.
 These products are also useful to commercial brewers desiring new wood flavours, and their beers are often labelled as "oak-aged."
 An example is Great Divide's Oak Aged Yeti Imperial Stout, which is aged on a blend of French and toasted oak chips.
 Anheuser-Busch's flagship brand Budweiser is aged on American beechwood spirals which promote fermentation and speed up the ageing process.

 In 2017 Innis & Gunn decided that barrel ageing did not need to take place in a barrel and could be done in as little as five days.
 They attempted to redefine the term to include a forced, wood flavouring process that only they use and that the rest of the industry does not recognise as barrel-ageing.
 A backlash from other brewers using the term in its traditionally understood sense ensued and the outcome is, to date, unresolved.

 The Beer Judge Certification Program (BJCP) has a category for wood-aged beer, which states: